‘Supernatural,’ ‘Arrow’ makers: CW dramas ending on a high

 “Am I saying there’s something in the works?
 No. Am I saying I would be open to having a conversation about this in the future?
 What is the harm in that?” said Ackles, who plans to take his character’s well-worn boots with him as a souvenir.

-“Arrow” star Amell was asked how to square his recent claim of a happy ending for the show, despite rumors that his character Oliver Cromwell, aka Arrow, doesn’t survive.
+“Arrow” star Amell was asked how to square his recent claim of a happy ending for the show, despite rumors that his character Oliver Queen, aka Green Arrow, doesn’t survive.

 “That’s not a spoiler,” Amell replied, prompting Guggenheim to jump in.